 Provide outdoor space for the community to enjoy exercise and recreation.

 The creek running behind the campus of South Oak Cliff High School in Dallas was a longtime source of concern for the neighborhood.
-What should have been a beautiful place of natural respite was for years littered with trash, overgrown, and an eyesore.
+What should have been a beautiful place of natural respite was for years an eyesore, overgrown and littered with trash.
 Teachers even tried to keep students from walking along the creek out of concern for their safety.
 The same is true of a vacant lot across the street from the school, which sat empty for decades, becoming a haven for illegal dumping.

 After a year of community engagement—including a pop-up park, community hikes, cleanup days, and listening sessions—TPL purchased the vacant lot in 2019 and began the process of transforming it into South Oak Cliff Renaissance Park.
 We worked closely with neighborhood residents and students and faculty from South Oak Cliff High School to create a plan for transforming the area into a neighborhood park that reflects the desires of the people who live in this tight-knit Texas community.

 Since construction began in 2020, the property has undergone a remarkable transformation from illegal dumping ground to a high-quality park designed by the community to serve its needs.
 The 1.8-acre park features all-weather exercise equipment, an outdoor classroom, a basketball half-court, and rock-climbing boulders designed by local students and funded through a grant from The North Face’s “Walls Are Meant for Climbing” program.